sushil-2803/Notesapp/README.md

 # Notes App
-My first application using Nodejs
+My first application using Nodejs.

-It is a simple command line application which can provides functionalities like Add, Remove, List and Read Stores data in a JSON file
+It is a simple command line application which provides functionalities like Add, Remove, List and Read notes.

+It stores data in a JSON file

 ## External Packages Used
 Chalk and Yargs